 Description

 The Black Swan is mostly black, with the exception of the broad white wing tips which are visible in flight.
 The bill is a deep orange-red, paler at the tip, with a distinct narrow white band towards the end.
-Younger birds are much greyer in colour, and have black wing tips.
-Adult females are smaller than the males.
+Younger birds are much greyer in colour and have black wing tips.
+Adult females are smaller than males.

 Distribution

 Found throughout Australia with the exception of Cape York Peninsula, and are more common in the south.
-The Black Swan has been introduced into several countries, including New Zealand, where it is now common, and is a migrant to New Guinea.
+The Black Swan has been introduced into several countries, including New Zealand, where it is now common and is a migrant to New Guinea.

 Lifespan